New Event! Join us January 28th in Durham, NC for Cocktails and Cloud Governance Register Now ❯

 Product News

-The new Git Source Plugin syncs file content and metadata directly into your destination.
-No local clones, no custom scripts, no spreadsheet purgatory.
+The Git Source Plugin syncs file content and metadata directly into your data warehouse.
+Query any file type across all repos with standard SQL.
+No local clones, no custom parsing scripts, no maintenance overhead.

 Why Querying Repository Files Is Still Painful #